New Front for Democracy and Development

 The New Front for Democracy and Development (Nieuw Front voor Democratie en Ontwikkeling) was a social-democratic political alliance in Suriname.

+History

-At the legislative elections (25 May 2005), the alliance won 41.2% of the popular votes and 23 out of 51 seats in the National Assembly.
+In the May 2005 general elections the alliance received 39% of the vote and won 23 of the 51 seats in the National Assembly.
 And at the elections of 2010 the party won 14 out of the 51 seats.